-Sylvan’s Engineering courses in the Des Moines and Ames region make learning fun!
-Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity soar as he or she constructs these complex creations with a partner and challenges other teams to friendly games and competitions.
+The fun begins with Sylvan’s Engineering programs in the Des Moines and Ames region.
+Your child will have an amazing time working on a different hands-on project every week, such as constructing cool machines or bridges using LEGO® bricks or K’NEX® pieces.
+Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
 Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.

-In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Des Moines and Ames region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
-Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼
+In addition to offering fun and memorable experiences, our Engineering courses in the Des Moines and Ames region help equip students with vital STEM (science, technology, engineering and math) abilities.
+Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼

-Here’s what our Engineering programs in the Des Moines and Ames region include:
+Sylvan’s Engineering courses in the Des Moines and Ames region offer: